Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-where $\rho(\cdot,t)$ is the probability density function associated with the law of $u$, assuming that $u$ is initialized from probability density function $\rho_0(\cdot).$ If we assume that $B(\cdot)$ is positive-definite symmetric for all possible input densities, then similar arguments to before show that $\Psi(u)$ is non-increasing along trajectories of \eqref{eq:GD1MF}.
+where $\rho(\cdot,t)$ is the probability density function associated with the law of $u$, assuming that $u_0=u(0)$ is drawn at random from probability density function $\rho_0(\cdot).$ If we assume that $B(\cdot)$ is positive-definite symmetric for all possible input densities, then similar arguments to before show that $\Psi(u)$ is non-increasing along trajectories of \eqref{eq:GD1MF}.
 Furthermore similar arguments to before show that the algorithm is affine invariant if, for all invertible $A \in \R^{d_u \times d_u}$,

 where $\trho$ is the density of $\tu$ related to $u$, with density $\rho$, by \eqref{eq:at1}.
-This identity holds if $B(\cdot)$ is chosen to be the covariance associated with its argument.
-We have thus discovered the affine invariant mean field gradient descent \begin{empheq}[box=\widefbox]{equation} \frac{du}{dt}=-C\nabla \Psi(u), \end{empheq} where $C$ is the covariance operator under the law of $u(t)$ and $u(0)$ is chosen at random from probability measure with density $\rho_0.$
+This identity holds for all invertible $A \in \R^{d_u \times d_u}$ if $B(\cdot)$ is chosen to be the covariance associated with its argument.
+We have thus discovered the affine invariant mean field gradient descent \begin{empheq}[box=\widefbox]{equation} \frac{\dd u}{\dd t}=-C\nabla \Psi(u), \end{empheq} where $C$ is the covariance operator under the law of $u(t)$ and $u(0)$ is chosen at random from probability measure with density $\rho_0.$

 Algorithms based on solving \eqref{eq:gd} are not themselves ensemble Kalman methods, although we have drawn inspiration from the power of mean field methods to motivate the approach.
-In the next subsection we introduce the idea of statistical linearization, leading to a variety of ensemble Kalman methods for optimization; and in the subsection following it we use this idea to approximate \eqref{eq:gd} by an ensemble Kalman version of gradient descent which obviates the need for computing adjoints of the forward model.
+In the next paragraph we introduce the idea of statistical linearization, leading to a variety of ensemble Kalman methods for optimization; and in the paragraph following it we use this idea to approximate \eqref{eq:gd} by an ensemble Kalman version of gradient descent which obviates the need for computing adjoints of the forward model $G(\cdot)$ in the setting where $\Psi(\cdot)=\Phi(\cdot)$ given by \eqref{eq:phisc}.